 Calculator

-I made a calculator to help you estimate your federal income tax before and after “no tax on tips.”
+I made a calculator to help you estimate your federal income tax before and after “No Tax on Tips” and “No Tax on Overtime.”
 Use the calculator to see how much you’ll benefit.
-[Email readers: The calculator doesn’t work in emails.
-Please go to the website to try the calculator.]
+Leave the overtime fields at 0 if you don’t have any overtime.

 If you’re married filing jointly, please include income and tips from both of you.

 The calculator estimates taxes using basic assumptions.
+It doesn’t include the self-employment tax if you’re paid by a 1099.
 Your taxes may be different if you have a more complex scenario.

 You’ll find more deep dives on recent changes from the 2025 Trump tax law in the full OBBBA series.